cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ### Microphones for speakers and Q&A

 Provide microphones for speakers and audience questions — even in small rooms.
 Hard of hearing attendees or speakers will struggle to hear the question without a microphone, and the captions tool won't be able to capture it either.
 If you can't provide a microphone for audience questions, have the speaker or someone else repeat the question in the microphone, "This person was asking …"

-### Be ADA-compliant

-While nearly all buildings in the United States are ADA-compliant, we often see a gap at conferences: risers/stages generally don't have ramps, making it inaccessible for people with physical disabilities.
-Carpets make it harder for wheelchair users, physically and battery draining.
-Provide assistance when asked and have charging stations available.

 ### Meeting point area